How to Keep Your Dog Happy During Crate Rest

 - Bow: A nice way to stretch out your dog’s back and mind.
-Learn how in this video.

 - Find The Treats: If you are using dry dog food, this is an easy game to play.
 If you are home cooking, or providing a healthy raw diet, you can use healthy, dehydrated treats for this game.
 Just count the meat calories towards your dog’s daily calorie intake.
 Place your dog’s food in various hiding spots around the room or yard, attach his leash, and encourage him to hunt and find the rewards.
 Start out placing the food in plain sight as you say “Find It” and point to a few reward piles to get him going.
 As he advances, make the hiding spots harder and harder.
 Encourage him along the hunt with words of encouragement.

 - Perch Work: Teaching your dog to put his front two feet on something such as a book, is commonly called perch work.
 It’s another form of targeting, but with two front feet.
 By teaching your dog some low-impact but mentally challenging games, you will be able to help him not feel like he’s about to burst at the seams.
-Learn how to teach your dog perch work in this video.

 - Plank: Walking a plank is a great way to mentally engage your dog because he has to think about where his feet are.
 A plank can be anything that is solid, narrow (about 12″) and sturdy.
 Your local home store is a great source for a smooth board you can use.
 You will want to ensure that the plank does not have splinters and is not slick.
 You don’t want him slipping off!